cheriejw/_cheriejw.github.io/README.md

 1) Install [Jekyll.](https://jekyllrb.com)
 2) Clone this repo.

-Peronally what I run (will listen for saves and config files too!):
+Peronally what I run when I develop (will listen for saves and config files too!):

 ```bash
 jekyll serve -w --watch